zyx-study/FESDNet-SwinT/README.md

 pip install -r requirements.txt
 ```

-Our implementation has been tested on one NVIDIA 4080 GPU with cuda 11.8.
+Our implementation has been tested on NVIDIA 4080 GPU with cuda 11.8.

 ## Train and Test